Gladbach Out To Wreck Real Madrids Last 16 Hopes - UrduPoint

 "We're all looking forward to it, but we know how difficult the task will be.

+Thuram scored twice in the 2-2 home draw against Real, while Plea has scored five Champions League goals, including a hat-trick in the 6-0 demolition of Shakhtar.

-Gladbach are without defender Tony Jantschke, who has a hip injury, midfielder Ramy Bensebaini, quarantining with the coronavirus, and attacking midfielder Jonas Hofmann, out with a leg injury.
+Gladbach are without defender Tony Jantschke, who has a hip injury, left-back Ramy Bensebaini, quarantining with the coronavirus, and attacking midfielder Jonas Hofmann, out with a leg injury.